- Step 1 – File a complaint.

 - Step 6 – Begin the discovery process.

-How much does a contested divorce cost in Virginia?
+How long does a contested divorce take in Alabama?

 What is a contested divorce in Virginia?